Protect the world’s peace. Donate to support Ukraine

 As a somatic practitioner and relationship coach, I’ve spent over a decade helping people improve their relationships — both in person and online.

-I’ve seen how small shifts in texting style can completely transform the tone of a conversation.
+I've noticed how even subtle changes in texting style can dramatically reshape the tone of a conversation.

 A short, flat message can be the digital equivalent of breaking eye contact mid-conversation.
 The nervous system may even register it as withdrawal.